gerardbalaoro/PyJumble/docs/DOCUMENTATION.md

 game = Game()
 ```

-When called, the class uses the values stored at the **config.py** to initialize the game window and the resources required by each of its components.
+When called, the class uses the values stored at the **[configuration](#configuration)** to initialize the game window and the resources required by each of its components.

 #### load